Skip to Content

 • compiling documentation for the validation meeting

-• providing course, unit information and student assessment instruction to stakeholders one week prior to the scheduled validation meeting (student details and responses to the assessments are only provided during the scheduled face-to-face post-assessment validation meeting)
+• providing course, unit information and student assessment instruction to panel members one week prior to the scheduled validation meeting (student details and responses to the assessments are only provided during the scheduled face-to-face post-assessment validation meeting)

 • ensuring student personal details remain private